 The Curies' discovery of radium was a scientific landmark, but it also became a marketing frenzy, with beauty products and medicines hawking its benefits.
-The women who worked in the radium-dial factories of World War I spent their days coated in the glimmering dust, and people thought they were lucky -- but then they started to get sick.
+The women who worked in the radium-dial factories of World War I spent their days coated in the glimmering dust, and people thought they were lucky — but then they started to get sick.
 As the factories denied the connection, and with the women demanding answers, one of the greatest battles for worker's rights of the 20th century would begin.
-Kate Moore tells the riveting story of how the "radium girls" fought for life-changing regulations and research into the effects of radiation that would save hundreds of thousands of lives, and highlights how their battle still influences our world today.
+Kate Moore tells the riveting story of how the "radium girls" fought for life-changing regulations, and highlights how their battle still influences our world today.

 "Ladies and gentlemen of the jury: During this trial, you will learn about a little girl who had no clue just how important she would become."
 In this unique picture book, the life of Supreme Court Justice Ruth Bader Ginsburg is told in the form of a trial, not unlike those that she argued as a lawyer and hears today as a judge.
 The narrator lays out "the facts of her case" — sexism, anti-Semitism, discrimination against working mothers — and highlights how the "notorious" Ginsburg became a symbol of justice in America.
 Unique, tongue-in-cheek, and full of heart, this book is a powerful testament to Ginsburg's lasting influence.
 For two more picture books about Ginsburg, check out I Dissent: Ruth Bader Ginsburg Makes Her Mark and No Truth Without Ruth: The Life of Ruth Bader Ginsburg, both for ages 5 to 9.